nsqio/nsq/_posts/2013-01-01-building_client_libraries.md

 The `IDENTIFY` command can be used to set `nsqd` side metadata, modify client settings, and negotiate features.
 It satisfies two needs:

- 1. In certain cases a client would like to modify how `nsqd` interacts with it (currently this is limited to modifying a client's heartbeat interval but you can imagine this could evolve to include enabling compression, TLS, output buffering, etc.)
+ 1. In certain cases a client would like to modify how `nsqd` interacts with it (such as modifying a client's heartbeat interval and enabling compression, TLS, output buffering, etc. - for a complete list see the [spec](protocol.md))
  2. `nsqd` responds to the `IDENTIFY` command with a JSON payload that includes important server side configuration values that the client should respect while interacting with the instance.

-After connecting, based on the user's configuration, a client library should send an `IDENTIFY` command (the body of an `IDENTIFY` command is a JSON payload), e.g:
+After connecting, based on the user's configuration, a client library should send an `IDENTIFY` command, the body of which is a JSON payload:

 {% highlight json %}
 {